Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: Linear panel models

 Applying our general bound \eqref{eq:gen_bound} with $d =1$ we get $\xi_{1}^2 = \psi^2$ and $\sigma^2(1) = T_0-K$ and thus we get:

-which is a minor generalization of the equality we had in Section \ref{sec:assum}.
+which is a minor generalization of the equality we had in Section \ref{subsec:exm}.
 We use this result to state a corollary of the general Theorem \ref{th:const_share}, with explicit assumptions on errors instead of high-level Assumptions \ref{as:subg} - \ref{as:out_mom}. \begin{corollary} Suppose (a) Assumptions \ref{as:pot_outcomes} - \ref{as:sel} hold; (b) $Y_{t}(0)$ satisfies \eqref{eq:twfe_exm}; (c) $\lo$ satisfies \eqref{eq:assign_model}; (d) $\eta, \epsilon_{1},\dots, \epsilon_{T_0+1}$ are independent mean-zero random variables with the uniformly bounded subgaussian norms, and $ 0< \sigma^2_{\min} \le \mathbb{V}[\epsilon_{t}] \le \sigma^2_{\max} <\infty$; (e) $T_0 \ll n$ and $\zeta = O(1)$.
 Then we have:

 and if $T_0^2 \gg n$, then $\sqrt{\overline \pi n}(\hat \tau - \tau)\rightharpoonup_{d} \mathcal{N}(0, \sigma^2_{as})$, where $\sigma^2_{as} = \E\left[\frac{\mathbb{V}[\epsilon_{i,T_0+1}]}{(1-\pi)} | D= 1\right]$. \end{corollary} This result describes the behavior of the SC control estimator in applications where the underlying outcomes follow the two-way model.
 Crucially, it relaxes the strict exogeneity that underlies the DiD-based analysis.
 In particular, in applications where $T_0$ is large enough, the SC estimator is asymptotically unbiased and thus can be used for inference.
-This is important for the empirical practice, which currently does not have a widely accepted alternative to the DiD methods.
-Corollary \ref{cor:two-way} suggests that the SC estimator can be such an alternative.
+This is the type of behavior we observed in simulations in Section \ref{sec:sim} with Corollary \ref{cor:two-way} providing formal support to our claim that the SC estimator is a reasonable alternative to the DiD estimator.